TernaryFortress/Security-Checklist/README.md

 # Security-Checklist

+!!
+This is a blueprint !!
+We need more of these !!
+Written by infosec professionals !!

 This repository is designed to serve as a rolling-update security checklist for closing the holes that big-tech's data-whoring practices open up.

 We wish to do our best to ensure that only necessary adjustments are made, and to maximize usability of the end-user's devices.